SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/08_invoke_javacode_from_graphit.md

 ## JavaScript Functions
-Javascript functions can be added to the Graphit file using the Graphit Editor in the Fabric Studio.
+JavaScript functions can be added to the Graphit file using the Graphit Editor in the Fabric Studio.
 To do so, add a new node to any already-defined root and define it as a function that runs a code to determine the value of the node.
 Values extracted from datasets in parent nodes can be parsed down to the Javascript function.

 Note: You can refer to parameters directly using their name that has been defined in the Parameters Window.